matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 Essentially breaking the initial dataset D into a set of datasets organized in a tree, where we can use multiple decision trees for each division.
 $$X \to \frac{x_{1}, x_{2}, \dots x_{B}}{\bar{x}}$$
 $$var(\bar{x}) = \frac{\sigma}{B}$$
+One problem: the trees are highly correlated.
+We may have hund